Who or what is the Council?

 In addition, the Council has the responsibility for managing the finances of the Chaplaincy effectively, and for taking an active role in leading the implementation of decisions made by the Council as well as the general work of the church.
 It is, therefore, particularly important that those who stand for election as Churchwarden, Council Members or Archdeaconry Synod Representatives, are prepared to take individual and collective responsibility for delegated areas of the Chaplaincy’s ministry and activities.
 There is a lot of work to be done and it needs to be spread amongst all Council members.

-Leading up to our Annual General Meeting on 10 April 2016, our current Council comprises :
+Following our Annual General Meeting April 2022, our current Council comprises :